1994 Karamay fire: Building design

 The Friendship Theatre was built in 1958 following Soviet architecture, renovated starting in 1989 and reentered operation in December 1991.
 The building had three floors and was originally designed with a capacity of 796 people.
 The renovation increased it to 810.
-The soundproofing material was made of asbestos and polyurethane, the curtains were made of cotton.
+The soundproofing material was made of asbestos and polyurethane; the curtains were made of cotton.
 In certain positions, the spotlight was only at a distance of 20 cm from the stage curtains.
 Due to a lack of awareness on fire safety, the refurbishments of the theatre introduced many flammable objects, such as the seats, which due to being made from artificial fibres, burned well, spread out toxic gasses and proved fatal in the fire to many people.

+A prior fire had occurred in the building, also as a result of burning a stage curtain with the spotlights; the curtain was electronically lowered, and the fire was able to be put out.